 In other words, grooming is an essential part of caring for a mini Goldendoodle.
 If not groomed, the coat will get mats.

 Mats are loose hairs in the coat that get tangled with other hairs.
 Frequent brushing (ideally daily) rids the coat of loose hairs, dirt, and debris that hides in the coat and ensures your dog doesn’t get mats.

-If ongoing coat maintenance doesn’t sound like your gig, Goldendoodles may not be an ideal fit for your lifestyle.
+If ongoing coat maintenance doesn’t sound like your thing, Goldendoodles may not be an ideal fit for your lifestyle.

 Mini Goldendoodle health conditions

-With such an adorable face, it’s easy to get wrapped up in cute good looks.
+With such an adorable face, it’s easy to get wrapped up in the miniature Goldendoodle’s cute good looks.
 But what about their health?